DDriggs00/mavlinkinterface/docs/active/gripperOpen.md

 ## Parameters

 time (float):
 > The number of seconds to send the "close" signal to the gripper arm
+> This has a resolution of 1/4 sec.
+> Fully opening the gripper is 1.75 sec

 execMode (string, optional):
 > The execution mode to use for this command.
 Possible execution modes are: